-1. Policy
+1. POLICY

-The National Daffodil Society of New Zealand's (NDSNZ) policy on judging exhibition blooms is that cultivars will be judged according to their official classification, as shown in the International Daffodil Register and Classified List 1998 (RHS), and/or any amendments/additions notified in the annual supplements of that publication.
+The National Daffodil Society of New Zealand's (NDSNZ) policy on judging exhibition blooms is that cultivars will be judged according to their official classification, as shown in the International Daffodil Register and Classified List 1998 (RHS), and/or any amendments/additions notified in the annual supplements of that publication or an internet version of the register.
 Seedlings and non-registered named cultivars will be judged according to the RHS Classification system, 1998.

-2. Classification
+2. CLASSIFICATION